noaione/yuusha-shoukan-ln/sources/v08/chapter5x1.md

 toc: true
 ---

-# Intermission: Caraway —What was Lost and What was Gained
+# Intermission: Caraway — What was Lost and What was Gained

 Peerage-holding, High-ranking Demon.
 It’s the term that refers to a very small percentage of beings in the Demon Realm, but unlike peerage-holding nobles of